danforthcenter/plantcv/docs/kmeans_classifier.md

 ## Classification using a kmeans cluster model

-The first function (predict_kmeans) takes a target image and uses a trained kmeans model produced by plantcv.learn.train_kmeans.py to classify regions of the target image by the trained clusters.
-The second function (mask_kmeans) takes a list of clusters and produces the combined mask from clusters of interest.
+The first function (`pcv.predict_kmeans`) takes a target image and uses a trained kmeans model produced by [`pcv.learn.train_kmeans`](train_kmeans.md) to classify regions of the target image by the trained clusters.
+The second function (`pcv.mask_kmeans`) takes a list of clusters and produces the combined mask from clusters of interest.

 **plantcv.kmeans_classifier.predict_kmeans**(img, model_path="./kmeansout.fit", patch_size=10)

-**outputs** An images with regions colored and labeled according to cluster assignment
+**outputs** An image with regions colored and labeled according to cluster assignment

 - **Parameters:**
     - img = Path to target image